Chill-Pills/purge/README.md

 Run all of the commands listed above to have the perfect tool to restart from scratch!

-You can let all your anger go as you type this specific command!
+You can let all your anger go as you type this specific command !

 That's why we give you a lot of aliases so the [2-10] `u` letter can begin to be your new negativity destroyer.